Tummy Tuck (Abdominoplasty)

 The fleur-de-lis abdominoplasty is very similar to the standard abdominoplasty except that it incorporates more aggressive resection of the abdominal tissue in the upper abdomen.
 This results in a more defined abdomen, but requires the use of a longer incision and leaves a vertical scar on the abdominal wall.
 With the fleur-de-lis approach, the flanks and lateral abdominal tissue can be better contoured, a waist can be more defined, and there is lower risk of a “dog ear” deformity; however, the surgical scar will extend from the bottom of the sternum down to the pubic area.
 A thorough preoperative consultation and evaluation is required to determine whether you are a good candidate for this procedure as opposed to a standard abdominoplasty, and Dr. Holzman can help guide you to the right choice for your body.

 In some instances, the amount of skin and tissue to be removed is so excessive that it exists not just in the front of the abdomen, but also extends around the sides of the trunk and even across the back.
-These cases will require a circumferential abdominoplasty, also known as a lower body lift.
+These cases—which often involve patients who have undergone bariatric surgery or otherwise experienced significant weight loss—will require a circumferential abdominoplasty, also known as a lower body lift.
 During this procedure, an incision is made all the way around the trunk, and skin and tissue are removed from the front, sides, and back.
 This truly is a transformation that occurs right before the surgeon’s eyes as he sees excess pounds of skin removed.
 Usually 5–20 pounds of tissue is removed, and the abdominal muscles are surgically tightened.
 This effectively elevates the outer thigh tissue and buttocks to eliminate the redundant saggy skin, resulting in a monumental change in how the body looks.

 While circumferential abdominoplasty may improve the appearance of the outer thighs as it elevates the outer thigh tissue and buttocks, it does not treat the inner thighs.
 The inner thighs require a special procedure called a thighplasty (or thigh lift) to remove the excess skin and fat from the area.